-Even if we receive approval for the marketing and sale of CORLUX for the treatment of the psychotic features of PMD, it may never be accepted as a treatment for PMD.
+Even if we receive approval for the marketing and sale of C-1073 for the treatment of PMD, it may never be accepted as a treatment for PMD.

-Many factors may affect the market acceptance and commercial success of CORLUX for the treatment of the psychotic features of PMD.
+Many factors may affect the market acceptance and commercial success of C-1073 for the treatment of PMD.
 Although there is currently no FDA-approved treatment for PMD, there are two treatment approaches currently used by psychiatrists: ECT and combination drug therapy.
-Even if the FDA approves CORLUX for the treatment of the psychotic features of PMD, physicians may not adopt CORLUX.
-Physicians will recommend the use of CORLUX only if they determine, based on experience, clinical data, side effect profiles and other factors, that it is preferable to other products or treatments then in use.
-Acceptance of CORLUX among influential practitioners will be essential for market acceptance of CORLUX.
+Even if the FDA approves C-1073 for the treatment of PMD, physicians may not adopt C-1073.

-In addition, mifepristone, the active ingredient in CORLUX, commonly known as RU-486, is used to terminate pregnancy.
-As a result, mifepristone has been the subject of considerable ethical and political debate in the United States and elsewhere.
-Public perception of mifepristone may limit our ability to procure manufacturers and may limit the commercial acceptance of CORLUX.
-Although public debate over mifepristone has focused on its use to terminate pregnancy, physicians may decline to prescribe CORLUX for the psychotic features of PMD even if appropriate precautions are in place to avoid prescribing CORLUX to pregnant women.
+In addition, mifepristone, the active ingredient in C-1073, commonly known as RU-486, is used to terminate pregnancy.
+Mifepristone has been the subject of considerable ethical and political debate in the United States and elsewhere.
+Public perception of mifepristone may limit our ability to procure manufacturers and may limit the commercial acceptance of C-1073.
+Although public debate over mifepristone has focused on its use to terminate pregnancy, physicians may limit prescriptions of C-1073 even if appropriate precautions are in place to avoid prescribing C-1073 to pregnant women.

-Other factors that may affect the market acceptance and commercial success of CORLUX for the treatment of the psychotic features of PMD include:
+Other factors that may affect the market acceptance and commercial success of C-1073 for the treatment of PMD include:

-- the effectiveness of CORLUX, including any side effects, as compared to alternative treatment methods; - · the product labeling or product insert required by the FDA for CORLUX; - the cost-effectiveness of CORLUX and the availability of insurance or other third-party reimbursement, in particular Medicare and Medicaid, for patients using CORLUX; - the timing of market entry of CORLUX relative to competitive products; - the extent and success of our sales and marketing efforts; - · the rate of adoption of CORLUX by physicians and by target patient population; and - negative publicity concerning CORLUX, RU-486 or mifepristone.
+- the effectiveness of C-1073, including any side effects, as compared to alternative treatment methods; - . the product labeling or product insert required by the FDA for C-1073; - the cost-effectiveness of C-1073 and the availability of insurance or other third-party reimbursement, in particular Medicare and Medicaid, for patients using C-1073; - . the timing of market entry of C-1073 relative to competitive products; - . the extent and success of our marketing and sales efforts; - . the rate of adoption of C-1073 by physicians and by target patient population; and - . negative publicity concerning C-1073, RU-486 or mifepristone.